gitlabhq/gitlab-runner/docs/executors/README.md

 #### SSH Executor

 The **SSH** executor is added for completeness.
-It's the least supported executor from all of the already mentioned ones.
+It's the least supported among all executors.
 It makes GitLab Runner to connect to some external server and run the builds there.
-We have some success stories from organizations using that executor, but generally we advise to use any of the above.
+We have some success stories from organizations using that executor, but generally we advise to use any other.

 #### Shell Executor